Study Abroad Guidance for Students Worldwide

 1. Define Your Goals and Budget

-Clarify why you're studying abroad: career advancement, cultural experience, or academic excellence.
+Clarify why you are studying abroad: career advancement, cultural experience, or academic excellence.
 Set a realistic budget including tuition, living costs, and emergencies.

 2. Research Destinations Thoroughly